-My brother Jerold heard how Biomega-3, a pleasant lemon flavored fish oil, helped our neighborhood friend with migraines and Kevin's chronic back pain.
-He was taking a tablespoon daily, but when the winter temperatures caused him to experience dry and cracked fingers, he added an extra tablespoon of Biomega-3 on his salads.
+My brother Jerold was taking a tablespoon daily; but when the winter temperatures caused him to experience dry and cracked fingers, he added an extra tablespoon of Biomega-3 Liquid on his salads.
 In 2 weeks the cracks were gone.
 Once he reached sufficiency, he cut back to one tablespoon daily.

-As we were talking about how many people have dry skin in winter, my producer chimed in how he was addicted to lip balm every single winter as long as he could remember.
-After working with us, he started taking Optimal EFAs regularly.
-Two years later one wintry day, he observed someone applying lip balm.
-It suddenly occurred to him, for two years he hadn't needed lip balm.
+A friend mentioned how he was addicted to lip balm every single winter as long as he could remember.
+He started taking Optimal EFAs regularly.
+Two years later on a wintry day he observed someone applying lip balm.
+He thought to himself "I don't buy that stuff anymore because my lips are NEVER chapped.

-I have heard lots of stories how EFAs in the right dose have helped dry skin, but you get the point.
 In addition, your patients may also add Mixed EFAs topically.
 The blend of sesame, walnut, apricot seed and hazelnut oil is virtually odorless and tasteless.
-You should see a difference in your patients in 30 days.